mbaumer/us_hep_funding/docs/_states/TX.md

 [Back to top](#top)
 ## TX-22 -- Rep. Pete Olson (R) -- [Wikipedia](https://en.wikipedia.org/wiki/TX-22)
 ### Committees
-Pete Olson is the #12 Democrat on the House Committee on Science, Space, and Technology
+Pete Olson is the #12 Republican on the House Committee on Science, Space, and Technology

-Pete Olson is the #9 Democrat on the House Committee on Energy and Commerce
+Pete Olson is the #9 Republican on the House Committee on Energy and Commerce

 ### HEP Grants
 ```